fishnal/C-Notes/Midterm 1 Review.md

 	sizeof(char); /* always 1 */
 	sizeof(int *); /* however many bytes a pointer is on your machine */
 	```
++ `static` localizes a symbol
+	+ A global static variable is one that can only be referenced in the same file
+	+ A global static function is one that can only be referenced by other functions in the same file
-+ `static` localizes a symbol; value of a static variable persists until end of program
+	+ A local static variable is a static variable inside a function.
+It's value persists until the end of the program.
 	```c
 	/* file.c */